Let’s face it, when your little bundle has a good long sleep it feels like a godsend.

 Melatonin is a naturally-produced hormone that helps encourage sleep.

-Our brains produce melatonin in response to darkness, which is why it’s so important for your baby to sleep in a dark room.
+Our brains produce melatonin in response to darkness, which is why it’s so important for your baby to sleep in a room with as little light as possible.

 Babies produce melatonin from around 2-3 months of age, and once they start producing this hormone, their sleep cycle will fall into a more regular rhythm.